-A discretionary payment to support students not entitled to Band 1-3 payments, who incur travel costs because their course requires them to travel to another learning site (not within walking distance of the school) for some of their lessons.
+A discretionary payment to support students not entitled to Band 1-3 payments, who incur travel costs because their course requires them to travel to another learning site (not within a safe walking distance of the school) for some of their lessons.

 All Bursary award payments will be subject to the student’s satisfactory attendance, behaviour and attainment.
 100% attendance will be expected unless acceptable reason(s) are provided for it falling lower.
 Students whose attendance falls below 95% will not be eligible for a bursary payment for that week and any subsequent weeks.
 Bursary award payments will be weighted 50% on attendance and 50% on behaviour/attainment (this will be judged based on SSA grades awarded in lessons where a minimum grade 2 will be considered acceptable).
 Students will be notified of any deductions and the reason(s) behind them and have the right to appeal against them through the usual appeal channels if they feel they have been unfairly treated.